greena13/react-hotkeys/README.md

 HotKeys (FT0📕-E2💙-C1⭐️): Simulating 'ArrowDown' keypress event because 'ArrowDown' doesn't natively have one.
 HotKeys (FT0📕-E2💙-C1⭐️): Ignored 'ArrowDown' keypress as it has already been handled.
 ```

+## Optimizations

+`react-hotkeys` uses a lot of optimizations to help keep it as performant as possible (both in terms of time and memory).
+It can be helpful to be aware of some of these measures if you are seeing unexpected behaviour:

+### Code optimizations

+- If an event is handled by an earlier handler, it is ignored by an further components (this is really a design decision, rather than an optimization, but it helps).
+- Events are ignored unless an action exists that is bound to that particular event type (keydown, keypress, keyup)
+- Events are processed at each level, as they propagate up the React render tree.
+If a action is triggered by a leaf node, `react-hotkeys` stops there (and does not build the full application's mappings of key sequences and handlers)
+- Key histories longer than the longest registered key sequence are discarded.
+- The mapping between an action's key sequences and handlers is built "on-the-fly", so unless a particular action is triggered, `react-hotkeys` doesn't do the work of finding its corresponding handler.
+- Global event listeners are only bound to `document` when a global hotkey is defined (and are removed when the last one is unmounted).

+### Production optimizations

+- The production build strips out all comments and logging statements below a level of warning, before undergoing minification using Uglify.
+- An es6 version is also available, that allows for tree-shaking in compatible build setups.

 ## Support